johnreynoldsventure/Trules-for-decisions/docs/_posts/2019-05-14-How-to-keep-deliberations-on-track.md

 Once you've organized the responses, then you need to summarize the responses as concisely as you can.

-Concise summaries are important tools for building consensus because they ensure that everyone is "on the same page" and help them focus on what to do next.
+Concise summaries are important tools for building consensus because they provide a shared context to focus while deciding what to do next.

 Conciseness is the extent to which a piece of writing communicates clear information in as few words as possible.
 Every word and phrase is subject to misinterpretation, so the fewer words the better.